Striving to be the best we can!

 Our intent is that all of our pupils, irrelevant of their background or starting point, will be given the opportunity to develop a curiosity and inquisitiveness about life in the past in Britain and other places, leading to an understanding of past events and how they have influenced the present.
 It should help pupils to understand the complexity of our lives, the process of change, the diversity of societies and the relationship between different groups.
 Our pupils will develop a sense of chronology and understand how they themselves fit into the framework of the past, present and future, thus developing a sense of their cultural heritage.

-History, at St. Botolph’s, is taught within a broad and balanced curriculum, with opportunities to revisit, consolidate and reinforce skills that have been taught.
+History, at St. Botolph’s, is taught within a broad and balanced curriculum, with opportunities to revisit, consolidate and reinforce skills and knowledge that have been taught.
 It will equip children to ask questions, think critically, weigh evidence and develop perspective and judgement.